Use WordPress to help with your website branding strategy.

 Why did we need a tool like WordPress?
 Enough time has passed.
 You may have forgotten why we started using Content Management Systems (CMS).
 It became an easy way for non-programmers to access website content.
-One of the original purposes to use a CMS was to maintain design consistency.
+One of the original purposes of a CMS was to maintain website branding consistency.
 Especially when new pages are added to your site.

 The editing tools in WordPress and other CMS systems like it have become more detailed.
 You can do a lot of design work on your own.
 On a page-by-page basis if needed, with each page having a different layout.
 Never having to write a single line of code.
 The problem with this is everyone now has the ability to make design decisions.
 We find branding consistency is being lost.